-If you become embroiled in a dispute with your insurance company, prompt legal advice from a knowledgeable Florida insurance claims lawyer can protect your legal rights.
-There are many pitfalls of litigation that can easily derail your claim if you try to deal directly with your insurance carrier.
-Insurance companies have a team of attorneys, adjusters and investigators all working diligently to avoid or minimize liability for claims.
+If you become embroiled in a dispute with your insurance company, prompt legal advice from an experienced insurance claims lawyer can protect your legal rights.
+There are many pitfalls in litigation that can easily derail your claim if you try to deal directly with your insurance carrier.
+Insurance companies have a team of attorneys, adjusters, and investigators all working diligently to avoid or minimize liability for claims.
 The best strategy for balancing the playing field is to retain an insurance attorney to guide you through potential legal complications that can undermine your claim.

 The recent appellate court case out of the 2nd District of Florida, Diaz, et al v.
 Tower Hill Prime Insurance Co. provides an example of the potential missteps that an insurance lawyer can help you avoid.
 The policyholders in Diaz owned an insurance policy that covered sinkhole damage.
 The policyholders noticed damage to their property and submitted a claim with their insurer.
 The insurer inspected the property, but the carrier denied the claim based on the position that the damage was not caused by a sinkhole.